 5. If you love a small island with a lot of action, try Cumbrae

-The Isle of Cumbrae, also known as Great Cumbrae, is only a 10 minute ferry ride from Largs, making this one of Scotland’s most accessible islands.
+The Isle of Cumbrae, also known as Great Cumbrae, is only a 10 minute ferry ride from Largs on the Mainland, making this one of Scotland’s most accessible islands.
 The unspoilt coastline is a popular destination for watersports enthusiasts, cyclists, walkers and nature lovers alike.
 Discover Cumbrae.

 6. If you love beautiful scenery and outdoor pursuits, try Lanarkshire

 With Glasgow to the west and Edinburgh to the east, Lanarkshire is an ideal place to base yourself when exploring Scotland’s top attractions.
 You won’t actually need to leave this charming part of central Scotland unless you want to though.
 Lanarkshire offers a wealth of things to see and do.
 A round of golf?
 Tick!
 Fascinating historic buildings?
 Tick!
 And not one but two UNESCO World Heritage Sites!
 Ready to pack your bags?
 Discover Lanarkshire.

 7. If you love peaceful walking in beautiful scenery, try the Angus countryside and glens

 The countryside of Angus stretches out from the city of Dundee, right around the east coast and inland, to the lush valleys and soft peaks of the Angus Glens, which consist of five glens with 10 Munros.
 Explore miles and miles of twisting small roads and paths, perfect for walking, cycling and just enjoying the great outdoors.
 Amongst these beautiful green fields are several towns and smaller villages, all well worth exploring to discover the relaxed pace of life and friendly locals.
 Discover Angus.